2026 New Hampshire gubernatorial election

 The 2026 New Hampshire gubernatorial election will be held on November 3, 2026, to elect the governor of the U.S. state of New Hampshire.
-Incumbent Republican governor Kelly Ayotte is eligible to run for a second term but has not stated if she will do so.
+The primary elections will take place on September 8, 2026.
+Incumbent Republican governor Kelly Ayotte is running for re-election to a second term in office.

 Along with neighboring Vermont, this will be one of two Republican-held governorships up for election in a state that Kamala Harris won in the 2024 presidential election.

+Background

+New Hampshire has voted Democratic in each presidential race starting in 2004.
+The state's congressional delegation has been entirely Democratic since 2017.
+Conversely, Republicans hold a trifecta on the statewide level, with a supermajority in the New Hampshire Senate.

+In 2024, Kelly Ayotte won the gubernatorial election by 9.34%.